fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/GitHub/step2.md

-# Step 2 - Configuring the Azure DevOps Agent Pool
+# Step 2 - Configuring the virtual machine scale set for auto registration

 Now the the VMSS is up and running, we are ready to configure the Azure DevOps side of things.